 CMYK, RGB What?

-For Digital Graphics, RGB Is Your Friend
+For Digital Graphics, RGB Is Our Friend

-In most cases, it is best to use Photoshop when designing in the RGB color mode since Photoshop is pixel-based.
+Typically, it is best to use Photoshop when designing in the RGB color mode since Photoshop is pixel-based.
 However, there is an exception.
-If you are designing a vector (SVG) icon for a website, for example, you would want to use Illustrator since it is vector-based.
+If we create a vector (SVG) icon for a website, we should use Illustrator since it is vector-based.
 We will cover the difference between pixels and vectors in a later blog.
 For now, we will focus on Photoshop.

 For Print Graphics, Use CMYK

 If we design a graphic for print, like a flyer, brochure, or booklet, we will use the CMYK color mode.
 Since printers use cyan, magenta, yellow, and black ink to print color, we want to ensure our designs match this.
 With print graphics, we use Illustrator or InDesign.

 As a novice designer, I followed the mantra that Illustrator is for single-page print graphics or a collection of printables that vary in size (e.g., a campaign flyer and postcard) and that InDesign is for programs or booklets.
 However, as I’ve worked with more designers, there is a gray area.
 Some designers love using InDesign for quick, single-page designs due to the ability to create (and change) character and paragraph styles, among other benefits.

 In reality, it is your choice of what program you prefer to use.
 Illustrator has a color mode option when creating a document, while InDesign sets the color mode to CMYK by default.
 Also, as with screens, there is a recommended PPI for print: 300 PPI, which ensures our printed colors are crisp and sharp.

 We can also use the RGB color mode in Illustrator, which comes in handy to create a PDF or to design some vectors for use online.
 As with Photoshop, if we use Illustrator to design for screens, we will switch to the RGB color mode and change our raster effects to 72 PPI via the dropdown.